Christian Pulisic: 2016–19: DFB-Pokal win and departure

+Pulisic was on the final shortlist of the 2017 Golden Boy award, finishing 6th.
+In the following year, he was nominated final shortlist of the inaugural Kopa Trophy, finishing runner-up to Kylian Mbappé during the 2018 ceremony.

 Chelsea

 On January 2, 2019, Pulisic signed with Premier League club Chelsea for an estimated £58 million transfer fee.
 The deal also saw him stay at Dortmund on loan for the remainder of the 2018–19 season.
 This transfer made Pulisic the most expensive American player and Borussia Dortmund's second most expensive sale of all time, behind Ousmane Dembélé.
 Upon his arrival in the summer, he spoke of his desire to replicate the form shown by Eden Hazard and described the forward as a soccer idol.